mariadb-operator/mariadb-operator/docs/UPDATES.md

 ## `Never`

-The operator will not perform updates on the `StatefulSet` whenever this update strategy is set.
+The operator will not perform updates on the `StatefulSet` whenever this update strategy is configured.
 This could be useful in multiple scenarios:
 - __Progressive fleet upgrades__: If you're managing fleets of thousands of databases, you likely prefer to roll out updates progressively rather than simultaneously across all instances.
 - __Operator upgrades__: When upgrading `mariadb-operator`, changes to the `StatefulSet` or the `Pod` template may occur from one version to another, which could trigger a rolling update of your `MariaDB` instances.

 ## Auto update data-plane

-As described [this section](./GALERA.md#data-plane), Galera relies on data-plane components that run alongside MariaDB to implement provisioning and high availability operations on the cluster.
+As described in [this section](./GALERA.md#data-plane), Galera relies on data-plane components that run alongside MariaDB to implement provisioning and high availability operations on the cluster.
 These containers use the `mariadb-operator` image, which can be automatically updated by the operator based on its image version:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1